Anushka23ja/Anushka23ja/README.md

-### 👋 Hello!
+👋 Hello!
 I'm Anushka Chougule, a third-year Computer Science student at the University of Washington.
 👩🏽‍💻 Passionate about creating inclusive spaces and amplifying diverse voices in STEM, I'm committed to fostering an environment where everyone can thrive.
+💭 Actively seeking internship opportunities in the tech industry to apply and expand my skills in real-world setting.
+🤝 Let's Connect.
+You can reach me at Anuchoug@uw.edu.